awsdocs/aws-elemental-medialive-user-guide/doc_source/complex-scenario-create-trusted-entity-role-step2.md

-# Step 2: Create Policies<a name="complex-scenario-create-trusted-entity-role-step2"></a>
+# Step 2: Create policies<a name="complex-scenario-create-trusted-entity-role-step2"></a>

 Any person who is an administrator can create a policy\.

-In [Step 1: Determine the Access Requirements](complex-scenario-create-trusted-entity-role-step1.md), someone in your organization identified the policy or policies that you need to create\.
+In [Step 1: Determine the access requirements](complex-scenario-create-trusted-entity-role-step1.md), someone in your organization identified the policy or policies that you need to create\.

 Create those policies now in IAM\.